Integralist/integralist.co.uk/content/posts/http-caching.md

 > Note: it's important to realize that generating an `ETag` and figuring out the `Last-Modified` date of a resource is outside the responsibility of a proxy, hence the proxy sat in front of our origins doesn't set these headers even when they aren't set by the origin.

+In essence a strong ETag indicates that the resource's content is the same with regards to both the response body and the response headers, whereas a weak ETag indicates that the two representations are semantically equivalent.
+It compares only the response body.
+Weak ETags are prefixed with `W\` and thus can easily be distinguished between weak and strong.

 ## Cache Headers Example

 Let's wrap up by considering a real-world example of cache headers and what they look like, and why.